Net Profit Margin

 Xero users can trace a moving net margin back through operating profit, gross profit, and revenue in the same tree and see exactly which layer moved first.

-Understand and act on net profit margin with KPI Tree
+Understand and act on Net Profit Margin with KPI Tree

 Pull net profit and total revenue from the Xero MCP profit and loss report, or from the equivalent accounts in your warehouse.
 Place net margin at the top of a profitability tree with operating margin and gross margin as direct children so the decomposition path is always visible.